 For the last day of the mindful creative retreat, we began in Burgie Arboretum.
 The grass was soaked with dew and I soon regretted not bringing my wellies!

-Still, the fungi loved the moist ground and we spotted one of my favourites: amethyst deceivers.
+Still, fungi loves damp ground and we soon spotted one of my favourites: amethyst deceivers.
 These lovely mushrooms are bright purple, and in contrast to the usual rule of colourful mushrooms being inedible or even poisonous, amethyst deceivers are often foraged.
 Apparently they have a mildly nutty flavour and keep their bright colour when cooked.

 Later in the day we explored a small loch just outside Forres.
 This session was my favourite of the whole retreat.
 I sat for hours among the Scots pines, admiring the carpet of heather and bracken.